vegaprotocol/specs/protocol/0082-ETHD-ethereum-data-source.md

 ### New Network parameters

-1. Test min / max values / validations for any new network parameters that are added (<a name="0082-ETHD-017" href="#0082-ETHD-017">0082-ETHD-017</a>)
+1. New network parameter - ethereum.oracles.enabled.
+Setting this to 0 should NOT allow market creation and market updates with ethereum oracles. (<a name="0082-ETHD-017" href="#0082-ETHD-017">0082-ETHD-017</a>)
-2. Test the successful disabling / enabling of ethereum oracles when the new network parameter "ethereum.oracles.enabled" is set to false or true respectively (<a name="0082-ETHD-018" href="#0082-ETHD-018">0082-ETHD-018</a>)
+2. New network parameter - ethereum.oracles.enabled.
+Setting this to 1 should allow market creation amd market updates with ethereum oracles. (<a name="0082-ETHD-018" href="#0082-ETHD-018">0082-ETHD-018</a>)

 ### Negative Tests